Fishing in Missouri

 Bull Shoals Lake

 Lying partially in Arkansas and partly in Missouri, Bull Shoals Lake is a fantastic place to go fishing near Branson.
 The Theodosia arm is an excellent place to go trout fishing in the early spring as it warms up faster than the Big and Sugarloaf Creek areas.
-Fishing for walleye near mudflats can be great at this location.
+Fishing for walleye near mudflats is also great at this location.
 Try fishing with nightcrawlers and bottom bouncers to catch them in shallower water during the spring and deeper water during the warmer months.

 Wappapello Lake

-Catch crappie, bass, and catfish on Wappapello Lake, which is fed by the St. Francis River.
+Catch crappie, bass, and catfish on Lake Wappapello , which is fed by the St. Francis River.
 Crappie spawn usually occurs in March or April at this lake located within Lake Wappapello State Park near Williamsville.
 If you want to catch largemouth bass, then try topwater lures in the morning and at sunset.
 If you’re fishing on a sunny day during midday, try using a 1/8- or 1/4-ounce buzzbait with a white or chartreuse skirt and a silver blade.
 Use beetle-spins and jigs to catch white bass where the St. Francis River enters this lake in the spring.

 Osage River